morgolock/vison/README.md

 Then the vison script can be used to visualize how much time each workload takes and to see a breakdown of how much time each kernel takes over the total execution time.

+Dependencies:
+This script requires matplotlib and numpy to draw the charts.

+Install this dependencie: pip3 install matplotlib

 See below an example of running the script and the type of information which generates.

 ```